nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only tags are searched.
-* The filtering is case-insensitive e.g. `CS2100` will match `cs2100`.
+* The filtering is case-insensitive e.g. `meeting` will match `Meeting`.
-* Only full words will be matched e.g. `CS2103` will not match `CS2103T`.
+* Only full words will be matched e.g. `meeting` will not match `meetings`.
 * If more than one keyword is provided, only entries with all the keywords provided will be displayed.
-  E.g. `filter meeting CS2103T` will only return an entry with both tags `meeting` and `CS2103T`.
+  E.g. `filter meeting needprep` will only return an entry with both tags `meeting` and `needprep`.
 Entries with only one of the 2 keywords will not be displayed.
-* The order of the keywords does not matter. e.g. `meeting CS2103T` will match `CS2103T meeting`.
+* The order of the keywords does not matter. e.g. `meeting needprep` will match `needprep meeting`.

 Example(s):